MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/cluster-ip-resources-fail-2-node-2-site-fsw-cluster.md

 ---
 # Cluster IP address resources fail on both nodes of a two-node multi-site cluster when one node disconnects from the public VLAN

 This article describes the behavior that occurs when one node of a two-node multi-site cluster disconnects from the public cluster VLAN.
-In this case, the IP address resources and their corresponding cluster groups on both nodes fail.
+In this case, the IP address resources and their corresponding cluster groups fail on both nodes.

 _Original product version:_ &nbsp; Windows Server 2019, Windows Server 2016, Windows Server 2012 R2